Dnawrkshp/deadlocked-cheats/README.md

 cd deadlocked-cheats
 ```

-3. Grab the ps2dev image with bin2code and launch an instance with the current directory mounted:
+3. Grab the ps2dev image and launch an instance with the current directory mounted:

 ```sh
 docker pull ps2dev/ps2dev